Senior citizen and elderly assistance programs.

 Some of what can be provided includes referrals on how to obtain a fixed income and financial aid, transportation, senior citizens centers, pharmacy assistance, daily meals, housing/rent assistance, and food pantries.
 Read more on Eldercare Locator, or find a local agency on aging office below.

-Your local Area Agencies on Aging office may vary well contract with local attorneys in order to offer this service.
+Your local Area Agencies on Aging office near you may vary well contract with local attorneys in order to offer this service.
 Priority for legal advice and support is given to issues involving the following issues, including government disability benefits, income maintenance, and health care.